MinervaRose/MinervaRose.github.io/docs/_posts/2022-10-19-how-to celebrate-halloween-for-Sherlock-Holmes-fans.markdown

 ![no-alignment]({{ '/images/happy-holmes-o-ween.jpg' | absolute_url }})

 This year, I have decided to celebrate Halloween the Sherlockian way.
-I have even coined a name for it, even though I conceded that others might have thought of the word play way before me.
+I have even coined a name for it, even though I concede that others might have thought of the word play way before me.
 I have named this October spooky season "Holmes-O-Ween".
 Here are a few ideas of how to celebrate this time of the year when you are a Sherlock Holmes fan.

 # 1 Dress like a Sherlockian with a Halloween twist

 I have created a gorgeous artwork with a jack-o'-lantern carved with the famous Sidney Paget profile of Sherlock Holmes.
-Please make sure to look at it in my [Redbubble](https://www.redbubble.com/i/t-shirt/Happy-Holmes-O-Ween-by-VioletAndOberon/126635061.IJ6L0.XYZ) and [TeePublic](https://www.teepublic.com/t-shirt/35483277-happy-holmes-o-ween?store_id=1868119) shops.
+Please make sure to look at it at my [Redbubble](https://www.redbubble.com/i/t-shirt/Happy-Holmes-O-Ween-by-VioletAndOberon/126635061.IJ6L0.XYZ) and [TeePublic](https://www.teepublic.com/t-shirt/35483277-happy-holmes-o-ween?store_id=1868119) shops.

 # 2 Read the scariest adventures of Sherlock Holmes